Gheza Vida: Origins and early life

 In some Communist Party records, Vida was described as having "Magyar ethnicity".
 However, the artist's paternal ancestors were ethnic Romanians from the Austrian Empire: grandfather Simion Vida was a Greek Catholic from Iapa, working at the hammermill of Nagybánya (Baia Mare).
 His fifth child, Iosif, who worked his entire life as a miner, married a Rozalia Krupiczer of Cavnic.
 Her father was a Slovak colonist to the region.
 Gheza was born on February 28, 1913, at Nagybánya, as Baia Mare was then known.
 The city was at the time in Szatmár County, Kingdom of Hungary (itself part of Austria-Hungary).
 His exact birthplace was the family home, located very near to Valea Roșie Mine.
 The Hungarian-sounding name "Gheza" (or "Géza") was selected to honor a workmate of Iosif Vida's.
 Rozalia preferred to call him "Victor", since he turned out to be her only surviving child; the couple had had seven other children.

 Despite being afflicted with lung problems, Iosif was drafted into World War I, and was heavily wounded on the Serbian Front; he died in his home in 1915.
 This forced Rozalia to seek employment as a housemaid in the home of Teofil Dragoș, a Romanian jurist and politician, where Gheza would spend his early infancy and early childhood.
 According to biographer Gheorghe I. Bodea, the future sculptor grew up as a socialist by witnessing the miners' strikes and protests during the Aster Revolution and the Soviet experiment; Dragoș's home was located outside Baia Mare prison, where most protesters were interned during the Hungarian–Romanian War.
+He was nevertheless friends with the prison warden, who took him and other children out on excursions.
+The warden also gave him detailed accounts of Romanian folklore, with both of them sharing a belief in Fata Pădurii as a creature who lures children into the forest.